dgp1130/HydroActive/README.md

   // `$.live()` automatically hydrates this property by doing
   // `this.shadowRoot!.querySelector('span')!.textContent!` and parsing the result as a
   // `Number`.
-Returns a `Signal` to provide reactive reads and writes. const [ count, setCount ] = $.live('span', Number);
+Returns a `Signal` to provide reactive reads and writes.
+  // Whenever `setCount` is called, the `<span />` tag is automatically updated. const [ count, setCount ] = $.live('span', Number);

   // Ergonomic wrapper to read an element from the shadow DOM and assert it exists.
-  // Also types the result based on the query, this has type `HTMLButtonElement`. const incrementBtn = $.query('button#increment');
+  // Also types the result based on the query, this has type `HTMLButtonElement`. const incrementBtn = $.query('button');

   // Ergonomic wrapper to bind event listeners.
-Automatically removes and readds the
+Automatically removes and re-adds the
-  // listener when the element is disconnected from / reconnected with the DOM.
+  // listener when the element is disconnected from / reconnected to the DOM.
   $.listen(incrementBtn, 'click', () => {
     // `setCount()` automatically updates the underlying DOM with the new value. setCount(count() + 1);